-Denominator Statement: All patient visits, regardless of patient age, with a diagnosis of cancer currently
+Denominator Statement: All patient visits, regardless of patient age, with a diagnosis of cancer currently receiving chemotherapy or radiation therapy

 Exclusions: None

 Adjustment/Stratification: No risk adjustment or risk stratification.
 Consistent with the CMS Measures Management System Blueprint and recent national recommendations put forth by the IOM and NQF to standardize the collection of race and ethnicity data, we encourage the results of this measure to be stratified by race, ethnicity, administrative sex, and payer.